 - Planning for and ensuring the proper allocation of parental rights after birth

 - Obtaining valid birth certificates that accurately reflect parentage

-One of the key points to remember is that if possible, the parties should sign the necessary documents and consult with attorneys before the birth takes place.
+One of the key points to remember is that if possible, the parties should sign the necessary documents and consult with Ohio assisted reproductive technology attorney before the birth takes place.
 It is possible to obtain an order establishing parentage after the birth, but it can be an expensive and uncertain proposition if the legal parent refuses to consent to waive their parental rights.
 The parents involved should obtain legal advice before starting their family.

 Do I need an attorney to hire a surrogate in Ohio?

 There is no legal requirement that you hire an assisted reproduction attorney to assist with your surrogacy or gestational carrier arrangement in Ohio, but it is strongly recommended.
 Often, the medical providers will insist that an attorney sign off on such an arrangement before they will perform the embryo transfer.